6 Questions That Heatmap Analytics Can Answer About Your Website

 Am I Using the Full Potential of my Website?

-Heatmaps will tell you which parts of your website are “hot”, and which are not.
-Any part of the website that is popular, will be marked with segments and click heatmaps.
-Scroll maps can be also effective for this, although they are not as precise as click maps, for example.
+Heatmaps will tell you which parts of your website are “hot” and which are not.
+Any part of the website that is popular will be marked with segments and click heatmaps.
+Scroll maps can also be effective for this, although they are not as precise as click maps.

 Another way you can make use of the potential of your site is by placing the important content on those parts of the website that seem to be more popular.
-That is true for CTA buttons as well; if they are on the wrong spots of your site, then you need to consider their position within the site and move them to a spot that more visitors see.
+That is true for CTA buttons; if they are on your site’s wrong spots, you need to consider their position within the site and move them to a spot that more visitors see.

 How Far Down my Website do Users Scroll?

-Perhaps the pages are too long, or the content on them is not as engaging as that on the top.
-It signals the need to either shorten the page or to make the content more interesting for the users.
+Perhaps the pages are too long, or their content is not as engaging as that on the top.
+It signals the need to either shorten the page or make the content more interesting for the users.
 There is space for improvement and optimization of the website, and you can increase how far down the site users scroll.